hubotio/generator-hubot/generators/app/templates/README.md

 ### Scripting

-Take a look at the scripts in the `./scripts` folder for examples.
+An example script is included at `script/exampe.coffee`, so check it out to get started, along with the [Scripting Guide](https://github.com/github/hubot/blob/master/docs/scripting.md)

+A number of external scripts are included by default in `external-scripts.json`

 Delete any scripts you think are useless or boring.
-Add whatever functionality you want hubot to have.
-Read up on what you can do with hubot in the [Scripting Guide](https://github.com/github/hubot/blob/master/docs/scripting.md).
+Add packages

-### Redis Persistence
+###  Persistence

-If you are going to use the `redis-brain.coffee` script from `hubot-scripts` (strongly suggested), you will need to add the Redis to Go addon on Heroku which requires a verified account or you can create an account at [Redis to Go][redistogo] and manually set the `REDISTOGO_URL` variable.
+If you are going to use the `hubot-redis-brain` package (strongly suggested), you will need to add the Redis to Go addon on Heroku which requires a verified account or you can create an account at [Redis to Go][redistogo] and manually set the `REDISTOGO_URL` variable.